Canon de 155 C modèle 1917 Schneider: Portugal

-Portugal acquired a battery of 4 pieces in the World War I integrated in the Portuguese Expeditionary Corps.
+Portugal acquired a battery of four pieces in the World War I integrated in the Portuguese Expeditionary Corps.
 They were retired in 1945.

 Romania

-12 were received in 1917 and an unknown number were received from German captured in World War 2 and equipped a heavy artillery motorized regiment.
+Twelve were received in 1917 and an unknown number, which were captured in World War II, were received from Germany.
+They equipped a heavy artillery motorized regiment.

 Imperial Russia/USSR

 Some were sold to Russia during World War I, but nothing is known of their numbers or use.
 Apparently the Soviets rebarreled surviving howitzers to use their standard 152 mm cased ammunition, the Germans gave them the designation 15.2 cm sFH 449(r), but none seemed to be on hand on 22 June 1941 at the start of Operation Barbarossa.
 According to some sources, the Soviets also captured 111 Polish 155 mm howitzers during the Soviet invasion of Poland in September 1939.

 Spain

 The first guns were procured in France in 1917, the weapon being declared standard for Army use in November 1922, although their first military use was in Africa in 1921 during the assault at Turiet Hamed.
 The gun was also built under license at Trubia and was used by the Regimientos de Artillería Pesados (Heavy Artillery Regiments).
 One was captured by revolutionaries in the Trubia factory during the Asturian miners' strike of 1934, although it was ineffective due to the lack of fuzing for their shells; the gun was damaged when a dynamite cartridge bundle used as substitute for fuzeless shells exploded inside.
 The gun was heavily used during the Spanish Civil War by both sides.
 During the SCW and World War II some guns were used as coastal defence weapons to improve Spanish coastal defences as nothing more suitable was available.
 It remained in service until the 1950s when they were replaced by more modern equipment.
 There are many surviving pieces, of Spanish and French construction, in museums and as monuments around Spain.